Skip to content

 Herbarium Specimen — Asclepias glaucescens Kunth collected in Mexico by The New York Botanical Garden (licensed under CC BY 4.0)

-8. Swamp Milkweed (Asclepias incarnata), A Texas Milkweed for Moist Soils
+8. Swamp Milkweed (Asclepias incarnata), a Milkweed for Moist Soils

-In a garden setting, swamp milkweed requires full sun to part shade and prefers moist to medium moisture soil, but it can exist in drier soil.
-Seeds for swamp milkweed can be purchased in the McMullen House Bed & Breakfast Garden Shop.
+In a Texas buttefly garden, swamp milkweed requires full sun to part shade and prefers moist to medium moisture soil, but it can exist in drier soil.
+Seeds of swamp milkweed can be purchased in the McMullen House Bed & Breakfast Garden Shop.

 Pink flowers of swamp milkweed (Asclepias incarnata) from Pennsylvania.